Ghurghutiyar Ghatona

 Ghurghutiyar Ghatona is one of the crime thriller short stories written by the Academy Award-winning filmmaker and author Satyajit Ray, featuring the popular Bengali sleuth Feluda.
-This is the eighth Feluda story overall and is a part of the second 12-story collections of Ray "Aro Ek Dojon".
+This is the twelfth Feluda story overall and is a part of the second 12-story collections of Ray "Aro Ek Dojon".
 It is one of the few Feluda stories which does not feature Lalmohan Ganguly (Jatayu).

 Plot

 An old man named Kalikinkar Majumdar of Ghurghutia village near Palashi invites Feluda to his house to solve a puzzle.
 After some thinking, Feluda accepts the invitation.